erasmus-without-paper/ewp-registry-service/README.md

 keep track of all the changes to the remote manifest files.
 In production environment, it will also be pushed onto a publicly-accessible GitHub fork.

+If you intend to set `app.repo.enable-pushing` to `true`, then you will need to perform some additional steps:

+ * Your `/etc/ssh/ssh_config` needs to have its `HashKnownHosts` settings set to `no`.
+This is due to the fact that jsch/jgit does not accept a `known_hosts` file in the hashed format.

-If you intend to set `app.repo.enable-pushing` to `true`, then your repository should have `master` and `origin/master` branches, and your `.ssh` directory should contain keys which should enable you to execute `git push` in a non-interactive way.
+ * Your user's `.ssh` directory needs to contain keys which should enable you to execute `git push` in a non-interactive way.

+ * Your repository needs to have the proper `origin` remote preconfigured, and local `origin/master` branch must exist.

+ * The `master` branch needs to be checked out.

 ### Prepare the `application.properties` file